Xtraball/SiberianCMS-Doc/docs/customization/icon.md

 ### Requirements

-* Icons must be 512x512, border to border, can be fulle white if you want them to be colozired, or colorfull !
+* Icons must be 512x512, border to border, can be full white if you want them to be colozired, or colorfull !

 ## Structure of a layout package